 Your email address will not be published.
 Required fields are marked with *.

 Save my name, email and website in the browser for my next comment.

-La Mèche 's mission is to support people and organisations in their transition to a more responsible lifestyle and business practices, through a digital magazine, a social network and a consulting agency.
+Founded in 2020 by Marie Chassot, La Mèche 's mission is to support people and organizations in their transition to a more responsible lifestyle and business practices, through a digital magazine, a consulting agency and a social network.

 16 rue du Dragon 75006 Parisinfo@lameche.com